-CARE Ratings' analysis of the industry risk focuses on the current industry scenario, demand-supply factors, the size of the industry, key players in the industry and competitive factors, cyclicality and seasonality, if any associated with the industry, any regulatory policies, etc. CARE Ratings also takes into account economy-wide factors which have a bearing on the service industry.
+CARE Ratings' analysis of the industry risk focuses on the current industry scenario, demand-supply factors, the size of the industry, key players in the industry and competitive factors, cyclicality and seasonality, if any associated with the industry, any regulatory policies, tax benefits, etc. Further, as these service entities act as service providers for other core industries, therefore the performance of such core industries is also be a critical factor for the analysis of these entities.